 Don't Believe Everything You Read Sure, you could Google "childhood nutrition," but how do you know what you're reading is accurate research-based information?
 One day eggs are good for you, and the next they cause heart disease (not true!).
 One food guide says kids need four servings of vegetables a day, and another says they need 3 cups.
 It can be overwhelming to sort through the various "facts" you get from magazines, the internet, your pediatrician and your friends.
 And do you really have time to package it all together into a meaningful plan that can work for you and your family -- while actually raising your family?

 In my book Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School, I translated complicated nutrition advice into simple feeding plans for every age and stage to take the fear out of feeding kids.
-On my blog, The Nourished Child, I use science-based nutrition information to empower parents to become better feeders so they raise great eaters.
+On my blog and podcast, The Nourished Child, I use science-based nutrition information to empower parents to become better feeders so they raise healthy eaters.

 My mission is to make it easy for parents to understand food, feeding and child development.
 I want to inspire you to nourish your child -- inside and out.